How to Order Custom Frames

 You want to frame art that is matted.

 3.)
 Be aware of the allowance.
 Whenever a frame is built, the frame builder adds an "allowance" of 1/16 inch along each edge (or 1/8 inch on the height and the width) so the framing components can drop easily into the recess.
 You DO NOT need to figure this into your measurements.
+We will automatically add the allowance when we cut the frame for you.
 Enter only the size of the items you are loading into the frame into the calculator.
 More about the allowance.

 4.)
 Size limitations: Please note that we are unable to make custom sectional frames smaller than 5"x5" or larger than 60"x60".